shbhuk/barycorrpy/README.md

 The instructions for installation and getting started for this package are detailed in the [wiki](https://github.com/shbhuk/barycorrpy/wiki).

+## Citation
+To cite using this code you can cite this paper - [RNAAS](http://iopscience.iop.org/article/10.3847/2515-5172/aaa4b7).

+Guidelines to cite this package can be found [here](https://github.com/AASJournals/Tutorials/blob/master/Repositories/CitingRepositories.md).

 To sign up for updates, please join the Google Group linked here - https://groups.google.com/forum/#!forum/barycorrpy